 ESPN sportscaster Stuart Scott's catchphrases are littered with these, particularly "Booyah!"

 John Tesh, who hosts a radio advice show, had a segment explaining teen slang to parents.
 It's unknown who his sources were, but you're unlikely to have heard someone call their shoes "digs" or their friend "home skillet".

 ESPN2 (then nicknamed "the Deuce") was created in 1993 as a Totally Radical attempt at a younger, hipper version of ESPN, with "edgier" graphics, more informal attire by show hosts (infamously, Keith Olbermann was made to wear a leather jacket as co-host of the network's flagship show), and greater emphasis on extreme sports.
 Beginning in the late '90s the network de-emphasized its youth-oriented aspects, becoming more like a supplemental version of its parent network.

 Third Rock, a NASA Internet music station, is designed to "speak the language of internet-savvy young adults".
 The chief operating officer refers to these young adults as "today's 4G audience", demonstrating a complete lack of understanding of 4G.

-In The Nineties there was a Dutch ad campaign to keep kids of smoking.
+In The '90s there was a Dutch ad campaign to keep kids from smoking.
 Since Smoking Is Cool they tried to showcase that cool people don't smoke.
 What the makers of these ads thought kids considered cool included: a waiter urinating in somebody's food, a guy punching his own father in the face for no reason whatsoever and another guy who made his mother believe his father had cheated on her and messing up their marriage For the Evulz.
 Let's just say the campaign was controversial.